 “Democratization and Inclusion: What Women’s Participation Tells Us About the Second Wave of Democracy,” presented at Oxford’s The Second Short Wave of Democratization in Latin America Conference, June 2021.

-In my FONDECYT postdoctoral project, I am currently exploring women’s early political participation and representation.
 General trends on the evolution of the gender gap – both in Latin American and other regions – indicate that women’s initial participation after enfranchisement was relatively low, that it eventually equalized with that of men, and that in recent decades there is even a slightly higher rate of turnout among women.
-Nonetheless, except in Chile (where we had sex-segregated electoral data), we know very little about the speed and rates at which women were incorporated into the electoral body and the variations between countries.
-Using fragmented existing data and the methodology of Corder and Wolbrecht for the US case, the project seeks to reconstruct women’s incorporation into the electorate and the factors that explain variations in time and across countries.
+Nonetheless, we know very little about the speed and rates at which women were incorporated into the electorate and the variations between countries.
+Using fragmented existing data and ecological inference techniques, the project seeks to reconstruct women’s incorporation and the factors that explain variations in time and across countries.

-A second paper, in data collection phase, will move from women as voters to women as elected representatives.
-“The Party Ladies: Women’s Representation and Political Parties in Mid-Twentieth Century Chile” (received a 2021 APSA Women, Gender, and Politics Section Small Grant Award to aid with data collection).
+“Understanding Early Women’s Representation” (received a 2021 APSA Women, Gender, and Politics Section Small Grant Award to aid with data collection).